Security at Infralyst

 AWS access

-- •We use that role to fetch the metadata and metrics needed for rightsizing.
+- We use that role to fetch the metadata and metrics needed to generate savings recommendations.
 We don't need or request access to your application data.

 GitHub & Terraform